 No one is exempt from the risks of inflation in construction costs.
 Historically, construction costs are impacted by labor, services, equipment, and material costs.
 Having a handle on material costs can help you address and survive the effects of high inflation in your industry.
-Our Miami construction attorneys who provide excellent legal advice have put together ways to tackle the rising material costs on contractors.
+Our Miami construction attorneys have put together ways to tackle the rising material costs on contractors.

 How Much is the Increase?